qgis/QGIS-Documentation/docs/server_manual/config.rst

 QGIS_SERVER_DISABLE_GETPRINT
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This is an option at the project level to improve project read time by disabling the layouts load.
+This is an option at the project level to improve project read time by disabling loading of layouts.

-This option disables WMS GetPrint request and activates thes QGIS project's flag to do not load layouts.
+Activating this option disables the QGIS WMS GetPrint request.
+Set this QGIS project flag to not load layouts.

 Settings summary
 ================